Rothfive/Tortoise_cloud/Training.md

 However, these metrics are not re-incorporated into the training, as that's not what the validation dataset is for.

 **!**NOTE**!**: Validation iterations sometimes counts towards normal iterations, for whatever reason.
+I believe if you set your validation rate to be the same as the iteration rate (for example, every epoch), this behavior occurs.

 ### Multi-GPU Training

 **!**NOTE**!**: This has only been tested on Linux.
 Windows lacks `nccl` support, but apparently works under WSL2.

 If you have multiple GPUs, you can easily leverage them by simply specifying how many GPUs you have when generating your training configuration.
 With it, it'll divide out the workload by splitting the batches to work on among the pool (at least, to my understanding).

-**!**NOTE**!**: However, the larger the dataset, the more apparent problems will surface:
-* single-GPU training setups shuffles around the order of the source files which really helps with training.
-This is disabled when using multiple GPUs, effectively harming accuracy a slightly noticeable amount.
-* optimizer states don't seem to properly get restored when resuming.
-Losses will oscillate for a while when resuming while training on multiple GPUs.
-* throughput increase is a little finnicky.
-I found not using gradient accumulation (ga=1) helps increase throughput.

-I imagine I'm probably neglecting some settings that would alleviate my headaches.
-Only use multiple GPU training if you're like me and incidentally have matching GPUs.

 ### Training Output